 (a) a film is reclassified under section 39 or 97A of the Commonwealth Act; or

-(b) the Board revokes a classification or consumer advice for a film under section 22B(3) of that Act,
+(b) the Board revokes a classification or consumer advice for a film under section 22B(3) of that Act; or

+(c) the Board revokes a classification for a film under section 22CH(1) of that Act and classifies it under section 22CH(4) of that Act,

 display of the determined markings and consumer advice applicable to the film before that classification or revocation is sufficient compliance with this section for a period of 30 days after the decision to reclassify or revoke takes effect.

-[Section 76 amended by No. 30 of 2003 s.
-10 and 41(2).]
+[Section 76 amended: No. 30 of 2003 s.
+10 and 41(2); No. 36 of 2016 s.
+12.]

 77. Unclassified, RC or X 18+ films not to be kept where classified films are sold